yaml2sbml-dev/yaml2sbml/doc/index.rst

    :align: center
    :scale: 30 %

-**yaml2sbml** allows the user to convert a system of ODEs specified in a yaml file to SBML.
+**yaml2sbml** allows the user to convert a system of ODEs specified in a YAML_ file to SBML_.
-In addition, if experimental data is provided in the yaml file it can also be converted to PEtab.
+In addition, if experimental data is provided in the YAML file, it can also be converted to PEtab_.

 .. toctree::
    :caption: Main